mavlink/qgc-dev-guide/en/fact_system.md

 ## FactGroup

-A Fact Group is a group of facts.
+A *Fact Group* is a group of [Facts](#fact).
 It is used to organise facts and manage user defined facts.

 ## Custom Build Support

-User defined facts can be added by overriding `factGroups` function of `FirmwarePlugin` in a custom firmware plugin class.
-This functions returns a name to fact group map which is used to identify added fact groups.
+User defined facts can be added by overriding `factGroups` function of `FirmwarePlugin` in a custom firmware plugin class This functions returns a name to fact group map which is used to identify added fact groups.
 A custom fact group can be added by extending `FactGroup` class.
 FactMetaDatas could be defined using the appopriate `FactGroup` constructor by providing a json file containing necessery information.

 Changing the metadata of existing facts is also possible by overriding `adjustMetaData` of `FirmwarePlugin` class.

-A fact asosicated with a vehicle (including facts belonging to fact groups returned in `factGroups` function of the vehicles Firmware plugin) can be reached using `getFact("factName")` or `getFact("factGroupName.factName")`
+A fact associated with a vehicle (including facts belonging to fact groups returned in `factGroups` function of the vehicles Firmware plugin) can be reached using `getFact("factName")` or `getFact("factGroupName.factName")`